 The Eye Institute replaced the College’s satellite branches in the northern and central sections of Philadelphia.

-In the early 2000s, The Eye Institute added two satellite locations to better serve its surrounding community.
+The Eye Institute added two satellite locations to better serve its surrounding community.

-In 2013, The Eye Institute of Salus University celebrated its 35th birthday from its “grand opening” in 1978.
+The Eye Institute of Salus University celebrated its 35th birthday from its “grand opening” in 1978.

-In 2017, The Eye Institute collaborated with Ampersand Health and CityLife Neighborhood Clinics to open an embedded primary care suite within The Eye Institute.
+The Eye Institute collaborated with Ampersand Health and CityLife Neighborhood Clinics to open an embedded primary care suite within The Eye Institute.

 (now Oak Street Health)

-In 2018, The Eye Institute celebrated 40 years of service to the Oak Lane community.
+The Eye Institute celebrated 40 years of service to the Oak Lane community.

 Clinic Quick Links